-- 9 (2)For petroleum facilities, necessary data and information required by the state for state permits 10 and federal consistency reviews, pursuant to 15 CFR part 930, shall assess the risks of petroleum 11 release or spills, evaluate possible trajectories, and enumerate response and mitigation measures 12 employing the best available technology to be followed in the event of a release or spill.
-The 13 information must shall demonstrate that the potential for petroleum release or spills and ensuing 14 damage to coastal resources has been minimized and shall factor environmental conditions, currents, 15 winds, and inclement events such as northeasters and hurricanes, in trajectory scenarios.
-For This same data and information shall be required for facilities requiring an Oil Spill Response Plan; Plan, 16 this information shall be included in such a plan; 17 - 18 (3) Dredging, spoil disposal and construction of related structures that are likely to have significant

-19 adverse impacts on the use of public trust waters and adjacent lands or coastal resources shall be

-20 avoided; minimized, and any unavoidable actions of this sort shall minimize damage to the marine

-21 environment; - (4) Damage to or interference with Significant adverse impacts to existing or traditional uses, such as fishing, navigation and access to public trust areas, and areas with high biological or recreational value such as those listed in Subparagraphs (f)(10)(A) and (H) of this Rule, shall be avoided; avoided to the extent that such damage or interference is likely to have significant adverse impacts on the use of public trust waters and adjacent lands or coastal resources; - (5) Placement of structures in geologically unstable areas, such as unstable sediments and active faults, shall be avoided to the extent that damage to such structures resulting from geological phenomena is likely to if the siting of structures will have significant adverse impacts on the use of public trust waters, adjacent lands or coastal resources; - 31(6)Procedures necessary to secure an energy facility in the event of severe weather conditions, such as32extreme wind, currents and waves due to northeasters and hurricanes, shall be initiated sufficiently33in advance of the commencement of severe weather34the use of public trust waters, adjacent lands and coastal resources; resources shall be avoided; - 35 (7) Significant adverse impacts on federally listed threatened or endangered species shall be avoided;
+- For petroleum facilities, necessary data and information required by the state for state State permits and federal consistency reviews, pursuant to 15 CFR part 930, shall assess the risks of petroleum release or spills, evaluate possible trajectories, and enumerate response and mitigation measures employing the best available technology to be followed in the event of a release or spill.
+The information must shall demonstrate that the potential for petroleum release or spills and ensuing damage to coastal resources has been minimized and shall factor environmental conditions, currents, winds, and inclement events such as northeasters and hurricanes, in trajectory scenarios.
+For This same data and information shall be required for facilities requiring an Oil Spill Response Plan; Plan, this information shall be included in such a plan; - (3) Dredging, spoil disposal and construction of related structures that are likely to have significant adverse impacts on the use of public trust waters and adjacent lands or coastal resources shall be avoided; minimized, and any unavoidable actions of this sort shall minimize damage to the marine environment; - (4) Damage to or interference with Significant adverse impacts to existing or traditional uses, such as fishing, navigation and access to public trust areas, and areas with high biological or recreational value such as those listed in Subparagraphs (f)(10)(A) and (H) of this Rule, shall be avoided; avoided to the extent that such damage or interference is likely to have significant adverse impacts on the use of public trust waters and adjacent lands or coastal resources; - Placement of structures in geologically unstable areas, such as unstable sediments and active faults, shall be avoided to the extent that damage to such structures resulting from geological phenomena is likely to if the siting of structures will have significant adverse impacts on the use of public trust waters, adjacent lands or coastal resources; - Procedures necessary to secure an energy facility in the event of severe weather conditions, such as extreme wind, currents and waves due to northeasters and hurricanes, shall be initiated sufficiently in advance of the commencement of severe weather to ensure that significant adverse impacts on the use of public trust waters, adjacent lands and coastal resources; resources shall be avoided; - (7) Significant adverse impacts on federally listed threatened or endangered species shall be avoided;